engin100/980/labs/lab-5.md

 ## Introduction

-By the end of this lab, you will have re-built your circuit from lab 4, and added an accelerometer and pressure sensor, as well as made calibration curves for each of the sensors.
+By the end of this lab, you will have re-built your circuit from lab 4, and added a 4-in-1 digital sensor, as well as made calibration curves for your accelerometer.

-Most of the time involved in this lab will be re-wiring what you have previously built, as well as working on calibrating your accelerometer and pressure sensors.
+Most of the time involved in this lab will be re-wiring what you have previously built, adapting your code to support the new digital sensor, as well as working on calibrating your accelerometer.

 What this means for you is that we are slowly going to start making our instructions increasingly vague.
 By this point you should know how to wire up an analog sensor to your Arduino and how to find and run starter code.

-### Pressure Sensor
+### BME680 4-in-1 Digital Sensor

-Our pressure sensor for this lab is what we will eventually be using to launch on our rocket.
-With some math and equations we will talk about in lecture, it is possible for us to estimate altitude based on pressure data, which will be useful for our rocket launch.
+The BME680 is a digital sensor that measures temperature, humidity, pressure, and VOC gases.
+VOC stands for Volitile Organic Compound, think organic solvents like alcohols and paint stripper.
+The pressure data from this sensor can be used to calculate your altitude since atmospheric pressure decreases with altitude.

+You will be using this sensor for all sensing besides acceleration from this lab onwards so it will be important to get familiar with it.

+This is a digital sensor, which means that instead of connecting it to an analog pin on your Arduino and reading the raw voltage, it will connect in an almost identical way to the SD logger from lab 4.
+This also means that you will not need to calibrate this sensor, since you will be reading a direct measurement from it and not voltage.

 ### Accelerometer

-For this lab, we are using a 3-axis accelerometer.
-This sensor is capable of measuring acceleration in Gs on the x, y, and z planes.

-1 G is considered normal acceleration that we feel on Earth as exerted by gravity.
-It is equivalent to a magnitude of 9.8m/s<sup>2</sup>.
+In this lab you will continue to use the accelerometer, this time calibrating it and collecting data in Gs (or m/s^2).

 ## Procedure